Ovadia Yosef: Published works

-Among Yosef's earliest work was a detailed commentary on the Ben Ish Hai titled Halikhot Olam.
-He was asked to finish the commentary Kaf Ha'Chaim by Rabbi Yaakov Chaim Sofer after the author's death.
-Two sets of Yosef's responsa have been published, Yabia Omer and Yechaveh Da'at (both titles are references to Psalm 19).
+Among Yosef's earliest work was a detailed commentary on Ben Ish Hai (book) titled Halikhot Olam.
+He was asked to finish the commentary Kaf Ha'Chaim by Yaakov Chaim Sofer after the author's death.
+Two sets of Yosef's responsa have been published, Yabia Omer and Yechaveh Da'at.
+(Note: Both titles are references to Psalm 19.)
 His responsa are noted for citing almost every source regarding a specific topic and are often referred to simply as indices of rulings.
-There is also another series of books under the title of Hazon Ovadia (not to be mistaken with the original books, which were responsa on Passover), which he has written concerning laws of Shabbat, holidays, and other topics.
+There is also another series of books under the title of Hazon Ovadia, (Note: Not to be confused with the original work of this title, which is a responsa on Passover.) which he has written concerning laws of Shabbat, holidays, and other topics.

 Yosef printed a commentary on the Mishnah tractate Pirkei Avot (Ethics of the Fathers) under the title Anaf Etz Avot, and Maor Israel, a commentary on various parts of the Talmud.
 His son Yitzhak Yosef has published a widely read codification of Yosef's rulings, Yalkut Yosef.
-Another son, David Yosef, has printed various siddurim and liturgy according to his father's rulings, and another halachic compendium, Halachah Berurah.
+Another son, David Yosef, has printed various siddurim and liturgy according to his father's rulings, and another halakhic compendium, Halacha Berurah.

 In 1970, Yosef was awarded the Israel Prize for Rabbinical literature.